 If you’ve ever had a splinter before, then you’ll know they can be painful and often quite difficult to remove, too.
 So, what happens if you don’t take out a splinter?

-Jones added, "I would generally recommend that you not leave a splinter in place."
 You can attempt to remove splinters by applying a slow, steady pressure and using some tweezers however if this fails, Jones advised "seeking health care."

-Splinters that are left in the body aren’t simply absorbed, instead, the body is more likely to reject the splinter and try to push it out which can create inflammation and pockets of pus, Biehler added.
+Splinters that are left in the body aren’t simply absorbed.
+Instead, the body is more likely to reject the splinter and try to push it out which can create inflammation (opens in new tab) and pockets of pus, Biehler added.

 If the inflammatory response continues for several days or weeks, the area can sometimes develop a somewhat permanent bump or what's called a "granuloma," Jones added.
-This is kind of a protective bubble of immune cells that surround the foreign object the body wasn't able to oust.
+This is kind of a protective bubble of immune system cells that surround the foreign object the body wasn't able to oust.

 Sometimes the body can naturally expel a splinter from the skin without causing an inflammatory response, Biehler said.
 Other times, the splinter may stay in the skin forever.